presidio-oss/specif-ai/docs/docs/current/core-features.md

 3.  **Context-Aware Actions:**
     * The chat uses solution metadata and linked requirement documents (like BRDs, PRDs for User Story context) to tailor responses.
         * Ask questions like:
-        * *“What are the relevant BRDs for the current PRD?”*
+        * *"What are the relevant BRDs for the current PRD?"*
-        * *“What are the linked User Stories?”*
+        * *"What are the linked User Stories?"*
-        * *“What are the linked Tasks for the current User Story?”*
+        * *"What are the linked Tasks for the current User Story?"*
     * Gathers additional context from **MCP Servers** (like AWS Bedrock Knowledge Base or Custom File System MCP Server) to enhance chat suggestions and guides conversation.

 4.  **Iterative Conversations:**